Way back in 2010, when I really started taking shooting seriously, every forum I read kept sending the same message: go get training.

 The day finished with breaking contact.
 Demo, rehearse, perform.

 These drills are the reason for the new fitness requirements at MVT.
-These requirements are a timed ruck and timed lunges.
 Fighting up these hills is no joke, and focus begins to drop off when you’re tired.
 Even more so, if someone is unable to stand up from a kneeling or prone without waving their rifle in every direction, they are a safety hazard.

 In all, these drills were exhausting but extremely fun.
 I tracked my heart rate through them, and it routinely hit 160-170- even just walking back up the hill to fetch spent magazines.
 My partner, the perpetually cigar-puffing retired Marine officer spoke well of the drill organization.
 He also admitted that the terrain was humbling.